 After Backlash, Including From Trump, House GOP Drops Weakening Of Ethics Office

-After a storm of criticism, including from President-elect Trump, House Republicans have reversed themselves, and restored the current rules of the Office of Congressional ethics, NPR's Susan Davis confirms.
+After a storm of criticism, including from President-elect Donald Trump, House Republicans have reversed themselves and restored the current rules of the Office of Congressional Ethics.

-In a surprise action Monday night, before the new Congress was sworn in, the GOP members had voted to significantly weaken the office.
+GOP members met Tuesday afternoon and agreed by unanimous consent to withdraw a change to House rules approved late Monday evening, before the new Congress was sworn in, that would have weakened the ethics office, an independent watchdog first established in 2008 under House Democrats.

+According to lawmakers in the room, GOP leaders said the change was a distraction from their agenda and that the issue needed further vetting.

+Public outcry, opposition from ethics watchdog groups, a divided GOP, and two tweets from Trump critical of the rules change prompted a swift reversal of the proposal authored by House Judiciary Chairman Bob Goodlatte, R-Va.

-But Trump, and outside groups blasted the move.
-Trump questioned, via Tweet, Congress's priorities.
-Trump tweeted in a pair of posts that while the OCE was "unfair," Congress had more important issues to take up, including tax reform and health care.
+Trump questioned, via Tweet, Congress' priorities.
+He tweeted a pair of posts saying that while the OCE was "unfair," Congress had more important issues to take up, including tax reform and health care.

 With all that Congress has to work on, do they really have to make the weakening of the Independent Ethics Watchdog, as unfair as it— Donald J. Trump (@realDonaldTrump) January 3, 2017